 We recognize that the education each graduate experiences is unique.
-As a small school, we are able to offer each student individualized attention as he or she shapes an educational program; we enjoy working closely with students and parents as they make important choices for education and life beyond MFS.
+As a small school, we are able to offer each student individualized attention as they shape their educational program; we enjoy working closely with students and parents as they make important choices for education and life beyond MFS.